Artemchik-Development/openOS/README.md

 # openOS

-A very ambitious project for building an x86 operating system.
+A project for building an x86 operating system.